aderchox/svelte-dragger-with-LIBs/README.md

 - [x] Dragging "drg"s ends :hover state of "drgRowContainer".
 - [x] Hovering over context menu ends :hover state of "drgRowContainer".
 - [x] An open context menu must get closed when a dragging starts
-- [x] Either leaving the ".drgwrapper" must close the context menu, or clicking somewhere (other than the menu) must close it.
+- [x] Either leaving the ".rowsWrapper" must close the context menu, or clicking somewhere other than the menu (even if outside ".rowsWrapper") must close it.
 (Sounds like I need some global store to coordinate the states of the context menu and the drag area.) (// TODO - fixed without a store for now, but a store would be neater.)